Search-based Software Testing Driven by Automatically Generated and Manually Defined Fitness Functions: Evaluation

-\textbf{Benchmark.} We consider the models of the ARCH competition~\cite{DBLP:conf/arch/ErnstABCDFFG0KM21} – an international competition among testing tools for continuous and hybrid systems~\cite{ARCHWEBSITE}.
+Our benchmark consists of the models of the ARCH competition~\cite{DBLP:conf/arch/ErnstABCDFFG0KM21} – an international competition among testing tools for continuous and hybrid systems~\cite{ARCHWEBSITE}.
 This benchmark consists of seven models: Automatic Transmission (AT), Fuel Control on Automotive Powertrain (AFC), Neural Network Controller (NN), Wind Turbine (WT), Chasing Cars (CC), Aircraft Ground Collision Avoidance System (F16), and Steam Condenser (SC).
-For each model, Table~\ref{tab:models} contains a model identifier (MID), a short description of the model, the number of \simulink blocks (\#Blocks), inports (\#Inport), outports (\#Outport), simulation time (Ts), and number of requirements (\#Reqs).
-The number of blocks, inports, and outputs respectively varies across the different models.
+For each model, Table~\ref{tab:models} contains a model identifier (MID), a short description of the model, the number of \simulink blocks (\#Blocks), inports (\#Inport), outports (\#Outport), simulation time (Ts), average runtime per iteration (Tr), and the number of requirements (\#Reqs).
+The number of blocks, inports, and outputs varies across the models.
+The models are representative: they come from different domains, including the automotive (AT, AFC), neural networks (NN), and energy (SC) domains.
+They also include both discrete (e.g., logic decisions and state machines) and continuous (e.g., dynamical systems) behaviors.
+The benchmark models also include AFC~\cite{jin2014powertrain}, a model developed by Toyota.